 Holy Family University prohibits discrimination on the basis of disability for faculty, staff, students, and visitors.
 Holy Family University has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints by any member of the Holy Family University community alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (§29 U.S.C.
 794) of the U.S. Department of Education regulations implementing the Act, and the Americans with Disabilities Act, 1990 Title II & III (§42 U.S.C.
 126).
 Section 504 and the ADA, Sections Title II & Title III prohibits discrimination on the basis of disability in any program or activity receiving Federal financial assistance.
-The Law and Regulations may be examined in the Office of Equity & Inclusion located in the Campus Center at the Philadelphia Main Campus.
+The Law and Regulations may be examined in the Office of the Dean of Students located in the Campus Center at the Philadelphia Main Campus.

-Any participants, beneficiaries, applicants, or employees, including students, staff, faculty, and visitors who believes they have been subjected to discrimination on the basis of disability, or is unsatisfied with accommodations provided by the Office of Disability Services, may file a grievance under this procedure.
+Any participants, beneficiaries, applicants, or employees, including students, staff, faculty, and visitors who believe they have been subjected to discrimination on the basis of disability, or are unsatisfied with accommodations provided by the Office of AccessibilityServices, may file a grievance under this procedure.
 It is against the law for Holy Family University to retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.
 The Section 504/ADA Coordinator should be notified immediately if anyone associated with the grievance procedure is subjected to retaliation as a result of that person's participation in the grievance process.

 Holy Family University has both informal and formal mechanisms in place to resolve concerns about disability discrimination, denial of access to services, accommodations required by law, or an auxiliary aid they believe they should have received ("disability-related issues"), such as:

-- Disagreements regarding a requested service, accommodation, modification of a University practice or requirement, or denial of a request - Inaccessibility of a program or activity - Violation of privacy in the context of a disability
+- Disagreements regarding a requested service, accommodation, modification of a University practice or requirement, or denial of a request - Inaccessibility of a program or activity - Violation of privacy in the context of a disability are not required to pursue the informal process first and may engage the formal grievance process as their first step if preferred.